Tasha Reign

 Rachel Swimmer (born January 15, 1989), known professionally as Tasha Reign, is an American pornographic actress, nude model, producer, and sex columnist known for her appearances in Playboy and Penthouse magazine.

 Early life

 Born in Laguna Beach, California, Reign grew up near the beach in Orange County, south of Los Angeles.
-In high school, she did Model United Nations program and was cast in the third season of the MTV reality television series Laguna Beach: The Real Orange County.
+In high school, she participated in the Model United Nations program and was cast in the third season of the MTV reality television series Laguna Beach: The Real Orange County.

 Reign enrolled at Santa Monica College and in 2010 she transferred to UCLA.
 She graduated from UCLA with a degree in gender studies in 2014.
 Lecturer Jen Moorman said that Reign was a "thoughtful and inquisitive student who brought a unique perspective to the classroom."

 Career

 A former Hooters Girl, she began her career as a professional stripper in 2008, dancing at a club called the Silver Reign, from which she took her pseudonym.